recallai/recall-ai-zoom-transcripts-and-recording-sample/README.md

 ### Accounts & API keys
 - A Recall.ai workspace + API key (free to start).
 Create a workspace and generate an API key in the dashboard.
   - [Recall.ai](https://www.recall.ai?utm_source=github&utm_medium=sampleapp&utm_campaign=zoom-bot-recall)
+- A static domain (ngrok is what we use here).
+For instructions see the [ngrok section]() in the appendix.

 > Store the API key somewhere safe (you'll need to add it to your .env file later)